handsontable/hyperformula/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: A template for requesting new features
+about: A template for a new feature suggestion
 title: ''
-labels: ''
+labels: Feature
 assignees: ''

 ---